-A homemade treatment passed down from your mother or heard from an enthusiastic friend, which is completely unsupported by evidence, but has huge potential given its health benefits as food.
+A homemade treatment passed down from your mother or an enthusiastic friend, which is completely unproven, but has huge potential given its health benefits as food.
 Oatmeal masks sounds like another banana peel, papaya or lemon juice.

 Experimenting with home remedies is a great idea for acne.
-You might achieve nothing, but just last year, the classic home remedy of strawberries was discovered to have natural sunscreen properties.
-Cinnamon has natural collagen increasing powers that nobody had expected.
+You might achieve nothing, but just last year, strawberries were discovered to have natural sunscreen properties, while cinnamon has completely unexpected collagen boosting powers.

-As long as there’s no confirmed downside like with the deadly lemon juice, I always recommend turning your face into your own mini science project.
-If oatmeal masks were a random home remedy, I would urge experimentation: who knows what powers they would have…
+As long as there’s no confirmed downside like with the deadly lemon juice, turning your face into your own science project is a great idea.
+If oatmeal masks were a random home remedy, I would urge experimentation…

 The lore of oatmeal